 As the days to Arrival Day decrease and your eagerness to metamorphose from an unassuming Prefrosh to a wild Frosh increases, I’m sure you’ve spent countless hours navigating through WesPortal.
 Back in the day, WesPortal used to be an E-Portfolio.
 Again, you guys don’t know how lucky you are.
 The UI has significantly improved, but sadly, we don’t have themes anymore.
 Pro Tip: Use the ‘Favorites’ feature to keep everything easily accessible.
 (Every once in a while I end up on the old e-portfolio somehow.
 It’s like I’m in the internet version of the Butts tunnels.
 Even more so because of the Halloween theme – sdz)

-Moodle1718 is our classroom organizing software.
+Moodle1819 is our classroom organizing software.
 Maybe you aren’t familiar with it now, but trust us, you’ll be frenemies by the end of the year.
-(There’s nothing quite as exhilarating as feverishly refreshing your class moodle page for hours after an exam result was supposed to come out because your professor hella procrastinated on grading an exam.
-S/O to all my spring 2018 orgo buddiiiiiiiieeeez – sdz).
 You’ll be using this to access course readings, videos, forum posts, discussions, grades and pretty much anything that your professor chooses to put on there.
-Pro Tip: You can use your course page on Moodle to stalk people in your classes.
+It’ll definitely be even more important this semester with many classes being entirely online.
+Pro Tip: Make it a habit to sometimes scan through each of your classes’ Moodles, even if you don’t use it that much.
+Some teachers will post readings and whatnot on there that were never mentioned in the syllabus and then expect you to have read them.
+Other Pro Tip: You can use your course page on Moodle to stalk people in your classes.
 (You can even figure out what other classes they’re taking – it’s not like that’s totally creepy pftttt).
 Remember, doing your course readings may not seem cool, but so is not getting that participation grade.
 Sliding into Moodle DMs is the new hookup tactic (you heard it here first!)

 In a dusty corner in your dorm, you’ll find an ethernet jack.
 This connects devices to the greater Wesleyan network.
 You can purchase ethernet cables from Cardinal Tech or good ol’ Amazon.
 I don’t think anyone even uses this, but the more you know, am I right?
 Woodframe houses have their own wifi (you’ll probably never need this, but again, the more you know).